Secondary Education/Social Studies Education MEd

 About the Program

-Professional preparation in the Social Studies Education specialization of the Secondary Education graduate program aims to develop teachers with the skills necessary to create an informed citizenry with respect for diversity in a democratic society.
+The Secondary Education graduate program's Social Studies Education specialization aims to develop teachers with the skills necessary to create an informed citizenry with respect for diversity in a democratic society.
 The Social Studies Education specialization emphasizes critical thinking about social studies curriculum frameworks and materials; curriculum development grounded in teaching for understanding; and sensitivity around controversial areas such as race relations, gender, war and peace, equality of economic and social opportunities, and global interdependence.

 Time Limit for Degree Completion: 5 years